-MA in Teaching English as a Foreign Language (MA TEFL)
+MA in Teaching English as a Foreign Language

 The MA TEFL programme is an introductory MA programme for newcomers to the teaching of English as a foreign language (TEFL), offering a strong practical orientation.
 It provides Masters level grounding for applicants who have less than two years' language teaching experience (see our MA TESOL programme for more experienced applicants).